What is Autocharge?

-* Important note: Due to an unexpected technical problem, unfortunately it's not possible to charge a Hyundai Ioniq via autocharge.
+* Important note: Due to an unexpected technical problem, unfortunately it is not currently possible to charge a Hyundai Ioniq via Autocharge.
 At this moment we're working closely with Hyundai to solve these issues.

 How does it work?

 To use Autocharge you first need to register and create a Fastned account.
 When you already have a Fastned account, this is how it works: